ODurcain/Hedral/README.md

 Type `ip:port` into browser, or CTRL + ‘click’ `http://ip:port`
 7. Begin to utilize the implemented functions below.

+## Precision:
+1. There are two options.
+An input and output precision.
+They are independent from each other.
+2. Input any integer into the box, or boxes.
+3. Press the "Set xxx Precision" button.
+4. Your significant figure are now set.

 ## Smallest Bounding Box:
 1. Put in an array of points in the following format (copy and paste the cell to see a sample run):